ATTX-project/ATTX-project.github.io/attx_project/ATTX-Architecture-Overview.md

 ATTX Semantic Broker is composed of a collection of loosely coupled services, which implement several broker-like capabilities.
 Example of such services are illustrated in: **[Microservices Architecture](#microservices-example)**.

-Given that there are a collection of such services, we can still identify three main components under which we can cluster the services: **Workflow Component**, **Graph Component**, **Distribution Component** while the **Service Discovery** and the **Semantic Broker Deployment** gather all of them together in order to provide them as a individual services or as a platform.
+Given that there are a collection of such services, we can still identify three core components under which we can cluster the services: **Workflow Component**, **Graph Component**, **Distribution Component** while the **Service Discovery** and the **Semantic Broker Deployment** gather all of them together in order to provide them as a individual services or as a platform.
 The communication and contracts between the components is specified in [Service Discovery](#service-discovery).

 ## Terminology and Acronyms